yfujiki/WhatToHideInNavigationController/README.md

     setNeedsStatusBarAppearanceUpdate()
 ```

-It doesn't do anything on edge-to-edge device like iPhone X. I guess it doesn't make sense to hide status bar because stauts bar is basically occupying notch area.
+You need to call `setNeedsStatusBarAppearanceUpdate()` for rendering to occur.
+It doesn't work on edge-to-edge device like iPhone X. Status bar is still visible after running code above.
+I guess it doesn't make sense to hide status bar on those devices because of the notch area (it would look bad because navigation bar would overlap notch area.)

-### `UIViewController.homeIndicatorAutoHidden`
+### `homeIndicatorAutoHidden()`
 If you override this method and return `true`, the thin white bar that indicates the home button on edge-to-edge screen, will fade away.

 ```